Kim Am: Biography

-He was a descendant (grandson) of General Kim Yusin.
+Kim Am was a grandson of the Sillan general Kim Yu-sin.

-Kim Am studied yin-yang in China in the Chang'an province.
-He wrote the Taoist work, The Principles of Transformation of Substances (Tun'gap ipsŏng pŏp), also translated as Mythical Form of Martial Art or The Principles of Evading Stems.
+Kim Am studied yin-yang in Chang'an, Tang China.
+He wrote the Daoist text The Principles of Transformation of Substances, also translated as Mythical Form of Martial Art or The Principles of Evading Stems.
 His Theory of Geomancy (Pung-su-sol) is the earliest recorded reference to geology in Korean science.
 According to a legend in 769, his prayer caused a storm that killed locusts threatening to cause a famine; this suggests he was also seen as a shaman, similar to some other members of his family.
 He is also said to have been a master of yin-yang.

-In the Kingdom of Silla he was given one or more official positions, whose title is variously translated as the "Savant of Celestial Pheonomena", "Achieved Scholar in Astronomy and Science" (Sachon Paksa) or "Great Professor of Astronomy"; with regard to the latter, while there were others professors of astronomy in Korean history of that era, he was the only one to ever have the moniker "Great" added to his title.
+In Silla, Kim Am was given one or more official positions, whose title, Sachon Paksa, is variously translated as 'Savant of Celestial Pheonomena', 'Achieved Scholar in Astronomy and Science' or 'Great Professor of Astronomy'; with regard to the latter, while there were others professors of astronomy in Korean history of that era, he was the only one to ever have the moniker "Great" added to his title.

-In 797, he was appointed as the envoy to Japan's Nara Court, where he is said to have become one of the favorites of the Japanese Emperor Kōnin.
-He may have been the same Kim Am who published a book (Ha-do Keui) about his travel to Japan about that time.
+In 797, he was appointed as the envoy to the Imperial Court of Yamato, where he is said to have become one of the favorites of the Emperor Kōnin.
+He may have been the same Kim Am who published a book, Ha-do Keui, about travel to mainland Japan about that time.

-He was also a military leader and theorist, commanding the Paegang Garrison, where he is said to have trained his troops in a "six column battle formation".
+He was also a military leader and theorist, commanding the Paegang Garrison, where he is said to have trained his troops in a "six-column battle formation".
 He popularized the Six Defense Strategies (Yukchin P'yŏngbŏp).